How to Write a Chargeback Rebuttal Letter: Explanation and Samples

 Dear Sir,

 I am writing this rebuttal letter to contest chargeback (number) with chargeback reason (enter reason) for (amount in dollars).
-As we will demonstrate, the aforementioned chargeback represents a legitimate purchase that occurred at our online store – Debra Fashions
+As we will demonstrate, the chargeback above represents a legitimate purchase that occurred at our online store – Debra Fashions

 Debra Fashions is a high-end boutique that sells luxury accessories online.
 On May 4, 2021, the cardholder initiated the purchase of a watch and the product was duly delivered to their home the following day.
 The cardholder’s card was charged $450.50 for the delivery, which the cardholder received and signed for on May 5, 2021.